Tyler-Oreskey/cs370-project-scanner/README.md

 1. Make sure pipenv is installed by running the command: pipenv --version
     - if its not installed, run the command: brew install pipenv

+2. Create a .env file in the root of the project directory use the .env.sample file to see what is needed in the .env file

-2. run the command in the root of the project directory: pipenv install
+3. run the command in the root of the project directory: pipenv install
     - this will install all the dependencies needed to run this script.

-3. run the script: python3 script.py
+4. run the script: python3 script.py